 3. Attune to nature

-"Camp gets kids outdoors and enjoying nature," says Lisa Stone of Girl Scouts Heart of Michigan Camps in Kalamazoo "It's a need for kids that probably doesn't get met."
+"Camp gets kids outdoors and enjoying nature," says Lisa Stone, formerly of Girl Scouts Heart of Michigan Camps in Kalamazoo "It's a need for kids that probably doesn't get met."
 Stone isn't alone in seeing how important camp has become in filling an important gap in modern kids' lives.

 Kids today spend much less time outdoors, causing a "nature deficit" according to many reports and a popular book on the issue, Last Child in the Woods by Richard Louv.
 But camp reconnects them with nature, seeing things like frogs and trails in person and experiencing swimming in a lake or biking along a path.